Nithish-Kanagaraj/Pharmacy-Sales-Analysis/README.md

-3. *Model Training:* XGBoost regression is chosen as the predictive model due to its effectiveness in handling complex relationships within the data.
-The model is trained on historical data, with an emphasis on features such as year, month, day, and drug type.
+3. *Model Training:* **XGBoost regression** is chosen as the predictive model due to its effectiveness in handling complex relationships within the data.
+The model is trained on historical data, with an emphasis on features such as year, month, day, and drug type.To improve performance, **oneApi** was utilized.

 4. *Hyperparameter Tuning:* Grid search is employed to optimize the hyperparameters of the XGBoost model, ensuring the best possible performance.
 The grid search explores combinations of parameters such as the number of trees, learning rate, maximum depth, subsample ratio, and column subsample ratio.